bradh352/ansible-scripts/roles/sonic/README.md

 switches both use the Broadcom Trident 3 switch ASIC.

 Stay away from Broadcom's Tomahawk line as it is designed for performance and not features, so things you'd expect with SONiC (like VXLAN) won't work.
+Trident2 switches also lack VXLAN support.
 Mellanox/Nvidia Spectrum is an excellent choice (though untested by me), but pricey even used.

 ## Variables used by this role